HISTORY OF THE FALL: What is the Autumnal Equinox?

-Instead, September 22 or 23 marks the beginning of Fall or Autumn following the Equinox.
-This word is made up of two Latin root words aequus and nox meaning “equal night” referring to the fact that day light and night time are equal in duration.
+Instead, September 22 or 23 marks the beginning of Fall or Autumn associated with the Equinox.
+This word is made up of two Latin root words aequus and nox meaning “equal night” referring to the fact that daylight and nighttime are equal in duration.

-It used to be that September was the time of the return of students to school, following harvest time.
-Indeed, during Charlemagne’s calendar September was called “harvest month,” the Anglo-Saxons called it Gerstmonath or barley month referring to its harvest, and the Swiss call it Herbstmonat or “harvest month.”
-Meterologically, Fall begins September 1.
-But over the years due to a confluence of influences including in part truancy, sun spot activity, cosmic ray interference, and standardized testing, many students now return to classrooms in August — completely ruining the song “See You In September” — currently the end of Summer is announced following the Labor Day holiday.
+Meteorologically, Fall begins September 1.
+But over the years due to a confluence of influences including in part truancy, sunspot activity, cosmic ray interference, and standardized testing, many students now return to classrooms in August — completely ruining the song “See You In September” — and currently the end of Summer vacation is no longer observed following the Labor Day holiday.